Steve Melledew

-Stephen Thomas Melledew (born 28 November 1945) is an English retired professional football forward and midfielder who played in the Football League, most notably for Rochdale and Aldershot.
-After his retirement as a player, he became a manager and coach in non-league football.
+Stephen Thomas Melledew (born 28 November 1945) is an English retired professional footballer who played as a forward and midfielder in the Football League, most notably for Rochdale and Aldershot.
+After his retirement as a player, he became a manager and coach in non-League football.

 Personal life

-Melledew's son Thomas also became a footballer and played under his father's management in non-league football.
+Melledew's son Thomas also became a footballer and played under his father's management in non-League football.